jssql1234/docs-sqlacc/docs/integration/pos/membership.md

 ![6](../../../static/img/integration/pos/membership/select-members.png)

-1. When payment, point entitled for this bill will show at bottom, if you want to redeem voucher / point, then can also click on the voucher button
+1. When payment, point entitled for this bill will show at bottom, if you want to redeem voucher/point, then can also click on the voucher button

     ![7](../../../static/img/integration/pos/membership/select-members1.png)